trevorpogue/topspace/README.md

 <a href="https://github.com/trevorpogue/topspace#extra-functions"> Extra functions</a> |
    <a href="https://github.com/trevorpogue/topspace#how-it-works"> How it works </a> ]

+TopSpace is an Emacs minor mode that provides the ability to scroll down the first line of a buffer to be below the very top of the window, as if the buffer contains additional blank lines above the first line.
-TopSpace is an Emacs minor mode that allows you to scroll down and recenter top lines by automatically drawing an upper margin/padding above the top line as you scroll down or recenter top text.
+This is done by automatically drawing an upper margin/padding above line 1 as you recenter and scroll down top text, without modifying the underlying file.

 ### Features